danielegrattarola/deep-q-atari/README.md

 `--dropout`: dropout rate for the DQN;
 `--max-episodes`: maximum number of episodes that the agent can experience before quitting;
 `--max-episode-length`: maximum number of steps in an episode;
+`--max-frames-number`: maximum number of frames for a run;
 `--test-freq`: frequency (number of episodes) with which to test the agent's performance;
+`--validation-frames`: number of frames to test the model in table 3 of DeepMind paper
 `--test-states`: number of states on which to compute the average Q value;

 The possible environments on which the agent can be trained are all the environments in the Atari gym package, which include: MsPacman-v0, BeamRider-v0, Breakout-v0, Enduro-v0, Pong-v0, Qbert-v0, Seaquest-v0, SpaceInvaders-v0, etc..
-A typical usage of this script on an dedicated headless VPS (e.g. EC2 instance) would look like this:
+A typical usage of this script on an headless server (e.g. EC2 instance) would look like this:
 ```sh
 python atari.py -t -v -e Breakout-v0
 ```